bipolis/base-starter-flow-osgi/README.md

 To access it directly from github, clone the repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.

-Run using `mvn -Pprepare-osgi-container -Prun-osgi-container -Pproduction verify` and open [http://localhost:8080](http://localhost:8080) in browser.
+Build the bundle using `mvn clean install -Pproduction` Resolve the Framework using `mvn bnd-resolver:resolve` Run the Application using `mvn bnd-run:run` and open [http://localhost:8080](http://localhost:8080) in browser.

 This command will run profiles which downloads for you Felix OSGi container and installs `felix-jetty` as OSGi web container.
 It deploys all necessary bundles to Felix and start it synchronously.
 The container will be stopped  when you stop your maven build (e.g. by killing it via `Ctrl+C`).